readium/readium-css/docs/CSS03-injection_and_pagination.md

 2. using `column-gap` and `margin` for the web view/chrome view/iframe;
 3. using `padding` for `:root` and/or `body`.

 Please note that when using `padding`, you must take it into account when sizing `:root` and/or `body`.
-Their widths contains the padding set for the element.
+Their widths contain the padding set for the element.

 #### Variables you can set